 The deficit deadlift follows all of the main principles of the standard deadlift, but with the addition of a few inches in height by standing on a weight plate or something similar.
 Once you’re on it and have a solid deadlift form already, reach down to grab the bar resting over your feet, lift upwards until past the knees, and drive the hips forward.
 Repeat for however many reps are desired for your set style.

 It's not all about weights either.
-With the right bench or even the right furniture at home, hyper extensions are another of the best exercises that can do astounding things for your lower back.
-That makes them much safer to perform than a lot of other exercises that have a lot of room for injury-causing mistakes.
+With the right bench or even the right furniture at home, hyperextensions are among the best exercises that can do astounding things for your lower back.
+That makes them much safer to perform than many other exercises that have a lot of room for injury-causing mistakes.

 To perform them, you need to use your lower back to lift the weight of your torso.
 Ideally, lay on the bench with your upper body unsupported by the bench.
-From there, relax your back allowing you to bend over the bench to wherever you are able to.
+From there, relax your back, allowing you to bend over the bench to wherever you can.
 It depends on the bench, but the lower your angle is, the harder this will be.
 Then, contract your back to bring yourself back to a straight spine again.
 Each one of these is another rep, but it will not be an easy ride.

-A great exercise that is 100% lower back focussed comes from a combination of deadlifts and hyper extensions, and they're good mornings.
+A great exercise that is 100% lower back-focused comes from a combination of deadlifts and hyperextensions, and they're good mornings.
 These essential mean that you're using your lower back to lift the weight just as you would with any other curling exercise.

 With the use of a power rack or even a smith machine, you can easily start to incorporate rack pulls into your lower back exercises.
 The addition of the bars or pegs to limit where you need to pick up the weight from means that you isolate your lower back during the lift, rather than needing your hamstrings like with a deadlift or bad form with good mornings

 Like all exercises, however, this is still an easy one for you to get wrong.
-To do the seated back extension, you need to adjust the seating position, headrest and the weight so that it's correctly set up for you.
-Once you're good to go, simply contract your back to push the bar.
-The good thing about this exercise is the precise weight selection means that you have a lot more control than on other exercises.
+To do the seated back extension, you need to adjust the seating position, headrest and weight so that it's correctly set up for you.
+Then, once you're good to go, simply contract your back to push the bar.
+The good thing about this exercise is that the precise weight selection means that you have more control than other exercises.

-The superman exercise is a lower back exercise which can be done pretty much anywhere at any time.
-It’s great for flexibility and stretching, but is still an effective way to strengthen your lower back in a practical way.
+The superman exercise is a lower back exercise that can be done pretty much anywhere at any time.
+It’s great for flexibility and stretching but is still an effective way to strengthen your lower back in a practical way.

 To do it, lay flat on the floor with your arms raised.
 Then contract your lower back so that you are lifting your legs and arms to curve your whole body.
 Hold for the best contraction, relax and repeat.
 That's all there is.

-Again, we can't stress enough the importance of safety when it comes to exercising your lower back.
-The slightest mistakes can have detrimental effects, so get your form perfect before you start using larger weights.
-It's also essential that you do train your lower back to prevent injuries when you're training other areas, so make sure you don't neglect it.
+Again, we can't stress enough the importance of safety when exercising your lower back.
+The slightest mistakes can have detrimental effects, so get your form perfect before using larger weights.
+It's also essential that you train your lower back to prevent injuries when you're training other areas, so make sure you don't neglect it.
 Talk to a medical or fitness professional for more guidance.